BioversityCostaRica/mag_formshare_extensions/mag_frontend/README.md

 $ cd mag_frontend
 ```

-- Build the plugin
+- Build the translation files and the plug-in
 ```
+$ python setup.py compile_catalog
 $ python setup.py develop
 ```

-- Add the plugin to the FormShare list of plugins by editing the following line in development.ini or production.ini
+- Add the plug-in to the FormShare list of plug-ins by editing the following line in development.ini or production.ini
 ```
     #formshare.plugins = examplePlugin
     formshare.plugins = mag_frontend